BuGlessRB/remixml/README.md

      it will [split the content using a regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).
    - `join`<br />
      Join an array using the specified separator.
+   - `mkmapping`<br />
+     Assign this comma-separated list of names to the columns of the array.
    - `tag`<br />
      Declare a custom tag. `&_._contents;` can be used to reference the contents of the tag.
 All argument values are accessible